All Episodes

 Standby audio soundbite number 19.

-Daniel Hannon, the hero of the moment, the um member of the British European Parliament who really took it to the Prime Minister Gordon Brown earlier in the week.
+Daniel Hannon, the hero of the moment, the member of the British European Parliament who really took it to the Prime Minister Gordon Brown earlier in the week.

-We had those sound bites for you.
+We had those soundbites for you.

-It's been on all over American media out there.
+He's been on all over American media out there.

 He's become a cult hero.